Published on May 5, 2020Embed from Getty Images

 With its Victorian pier and dozens of quaint guesthouses dotted across the town, Eastbourne displays all the hallmarks of a bygone era.
-But 2020 threatens to be the year where the town, which attracts over five million visitors annually, is transformed beyond recognition.
+But 2020 threatens to be the year where the town, which attracts over five million visitors annually according to Locate East Sussex, is transformed beyond recognition.

 Since March 23, much of the town’s crucial seasonal trade has come to a grinding halt due to lockdown restrictions implemented to stop the spread of coronavirus.

 From that day on, Eastbourne’s seafront has resembled scenes of a post-apocalyptic Hollywood film.
 Ice cream kiosks are bolted shut, the golden beaches are deserted and arcade machines are silent.

 Katerina Tutt, owner of Qualisea Fish Restaurant on Seaside Road, worries that without income generated during Eastbourne’s busiest months for tourism, her business will struggle to survive beyond peak season.

 She said: “Our business is quite seasonal, with the winters being quieter and the summer is where we really take our money due to the tourism created by Airbourne, tennis week and the good weather.

 “Our busiest weekend of the whole year is Airbourne, and it’s very worrying that it probably won’t go ahead this year.
 We rely on this summer being busy to stay afloat in the quieter winter.”